 When creating a strategic plan or going through any organizational planning process, who do you engage in that process for feedback?
-In May, we discussed the 4 Steps of Strategic Planning.
+(View our 4 Steps of Strategic Planning here).
 Step one is collaboration – Collaborate with key stakeholders to inform the strategic planning process and create buy-in and ownership in the plan.

 Who to Engage

 There are several different types of stakeholders to consider gathering feedback from during the strategic planning process.
 While it will vary depending on your organization and industry, there are some common stakeholders that we recommend including.
 They include the following key stakeholders:

 - Funders – current and past funders who know your organization as well as the industry to provide insight on what’s working well, what’s not working and possible changes to consider based on industry trends.

 - Staff – reach out to your staff at different levels of the organization and in different roles to gather their diverse feedback and perspective.

 - Board Members – some Board members will be engaged in the entire strategic process, while other Boards may only have a select committee or members engaged.
 Whatever the process, you will want to include all Board members in sharing the feedback in the strategic planning process.

 - Clients – past, current or potential clients who receive your services have a perspective that could be meaningful and inform in the strategic planning process.

 - Community Partners – reach out to other community agencies in your community who intersect with your work.
 Their perspective adds another layer of insight that could really help inform your planning process as you think about the future.

 In the past 4 client strategic planning processes we implemented, we engaged the following different types of key stakeholders: